benjaminjt/media-events/README.md

 else if (!media.state.landscape) handlePortrait();
 else handleEveryElse();

-// Updates are easy to follow
-media.on('update', (state) => handleUpdate(state));
+// Updates events are emitted every time something changes media.on('update', (state) => handleUpdate(state));

 // The media object just extends EventEmitter, so all the normal methods work